bcooperstl/advent-of-code-2020/documentation/day15.md

 For part 1, I thought I could do this brute force with an array of 2020 longs, but I wanted to try something different.
 I'm glad I did that, since all I had to do was change a constant and I had the part 2 solution.

 If this isn't fast enough for part 2, I'll update my map to be a faster data structure.

+### First Attempt at optimizing part 2 ###

+Part 2 runs in about 55 seconds.
+I'd like to try to speed this up.
+Going to put the values `0-999` in an array, and only use the map for values `1000` or greater.

+By going up to 999, I cut the runtime down to around 30 seconds.
+Going up to 999999 cuts it down to 12 seconds.